SergioVelmay/YWIL_YouWorkItLooks_CSharp/README.md

-# YWIL_YouWorkItLooks
+# YWIL You Work, It Looks.
-Computer vision project to detect manufacturing steps for industrial production chains.
+A computer vision project to detect manufacturing steps for industrial production chains.